 Day 1: Drive to Cooper Landing

-Get your rental car in Anchorage and drive south on the Seward Highway (Highway 1) toward Seward, then turn onto Sterling Highway toward Cooper Landing.
-There will be several scenic pull-out parking places to stop the car along the way and enjoy the scenery.
+Get your rental car at the airport in Anchorage and drive south on the Seward Highway (Highway 1) toward Seward, then turn onto Sterling Highway toward Cooper Landing.
+There will be several scenic pull-out spots to stop along the way and enjoy the scenery and take pictures.
 Be sure you check out Beluga Point.
 Be careful of the fast-moving traffic when you are out of your car.
 Also look for windsurfers and kite surfers surfing the bore tide out on the water.
 Here is a link to Alaska.org’s article on this scenic drive (Turnagain Arm Drive) http://www.alaska.org/guide/turnagain-arm-drive

 As you leave Anchorage, you may want to make a stop at Potter Marsh (http://www.adfg.alaska.gov/index.cfm?adfg=viewinglocations.pottermarsh), which is a bird lovers' favorite spot just 10 miles south of Anchorage.
 Potter Marsh is a 2,300-acre protected wetland with a 1,550-foot boardwalk that enables visitors to enter the area safely without disturbing the wildlife.
 It is one of the most accessible and scenic wildlife viewing areas in all of Alaska.
 Look for signs.